cortex-js/compute-engine/src/docs/guide-expressions.md

 - **`this`**: this function was not applicable, or there was nothing to do.
 For example, invoking `expr.simplify()` on a boxed string.

-{% readmore "/compute-engine/guides/symbols/" %} See also
+{% readmore "/compute-engine/guides/symbols/" %} Read more about defining and
-<strong>symbols</strong> to read about defining and changing the value of
+changing the value of <strong>symbols</strong> {% endreadmore %}
-symbols{% endreadmore %}